termilus/termilus.com/content/posts/reverse-ssh-server-deployment-and-configuration.md

 3. Connection durability - auto reconnects even across reboots.
 4. Ability to change server listening port on initial setup from 22 to 443 or any other port.

 ### **How**

 To begin the Reverse SSH Server deployment, navigate to the AWS marketplace here and deploy the appliance.

+Configure the security group to only allow inbound SSH.

+SSH into the Reverse SSH Server and create your first client script by running:

+`sudo reversessh`

+The program will prompt you for a client name and output the client script into your current directory.

+Display the file contents to the screen and copy its content to your clipboard (remember to replace "myclient" with your actual client name):

+`cat ReverseSSH-myclient-Client.sh`

+Now, in a separate window, SSH into your client machine and create the same client script:

+`nano ReverseSSH-myclient-Client.sh`

+Paste the clipboard content into this script, save, and close the file.

+Make the client script executable:

+`chmod +x ReverseSSH-myclient-Client.sh`

+Run the client script with sudo privileges:

+`sudo ./ReverseSSH-myclient-Client.sh`

+Now, back in the Reverse SSH Server window, validate that the client has successfully connected:

+`sudo netstat -antp`

+If the client successfully connected, its name will be shown on the far right, and its SSH port will be forwarded to be locally accessible to the Reverse SSH Server.

+We can now connect to the client machine locally via the Reverse SSH Server by specifying the client's username, forwarded SSH port and the client's RSA key.
+In our example, the client's username was ec2-user and the port which was forwarded was 56148:

+`ssh ec2-user@127.0.0.1 -p 56148 -i ~/.ssh/myclient-id_rsa`

+That's it, you can add as many clients as you wish to the Reverse SSH Server.

+### **Removing a client from the Reverse SSH Server**

+On the Reverse SSH Server,